Ella-Hoeppner/Pidgin/README.md

   * This will be helpful for debugging things tho, as it will be possible to write a error effect handler that e.g. prints the entire lexical scope to the console, or starts up a repl within that scope

 Runtime stuff:
+* for the `Const` instruction, take arguments out of the constants table rather than cloning them.
+I guess use `.replace(Nil)`.
+This will mean that often times the constants table will have to be cloned when entering a stack frame, but that can be avoided when the reference count of the block is 1 (not sure that it's easy to condition things on the reference count like that with the way things are currently set up, but this should be possible with some refactoring)
+  * This does mean that constants in the table can never be shared, but that seems worth it.
+If they can be shared then it would be a lot more work to keep track of when they can and can't be tsolen from the table.
 * destructuring
 * support multi-arity composite functions
   * I guess this could be a vec of `(AritySpecifier, CompositeFunction)`, where `AritySpecifier` can describe a fixed num, a fixed range, or a n-to-infinity range